wrench-project/wrench/doc/wrench_102.md

 versions of a `wrench::JobManager::createStandardJob()` member function.
 Briefly put, the job manager is a job factory.

-The job manager provides the following expected member functions:
+In addition to member functions for job creation, the job manager also provides the following:

   - `wrench::JobManager::submitJob()`: asynchronous submission of a job to a compute service.